 The patterns and mechanisms of development in animals including gametogenesis, totipotency, cellular interactions, and genetic control of development.
-Prerequisite: BIOL 130L, and BIOL 226L.
+Prerequisite: BIOL 130L and BIOL 226L, or permission of instructor.
 (3 sem. hrs.)

 BIOL 363.
 Advanced Ecology

 The interactions that determine the distribution and abundance of organisms.
 Prerequisite: BIOL 119L and BIOL 130L or permission of instructor.
 May be repeated for credit with different topics.
 Offered alternate fall semesters.
 (3 sem. hrs.)